The information in this article applies to:

 - On the Texture panel, adjust the Offset values so that the pattern of your custom material lines up with the edges of the polyline solid.
 You may have to experiment a bit with these values to get the pattern properly aligned.

 - In prior versions the offset was referred to as the Origin.

 - If you want, you can also adjust the size of the pattern and texture by changing the Scale values.

 More information on this process can be found in the Reference Manual.
-Click the Help button at the bottom of the dialog to open this resource.
+Click the Help button at the bottom of the Define Material dialog to open this resource.

 - You can also select the polyline solid or material region and adjust the position of its edges so that they all align with the selected material.

 You can finish your garage plan by adding additional lights and other electrical objects as well as fixtures such as tools and storage items.

-A variety of garage and shop related items can be found in the Garage Items and the Lawn & Garden Tools folders within the Exterior category.
+A variety of garage and shop related items can be found in the Garage Items and the Lawn & Garden Tools folders within the Exteriors category of the core catalogs.